To assist park staff in improving fish habitat for federally listed coho salmon and steelhead trout through streamside restoration.

 Stream Team work days are generally scheduled from November through March.
 Work days last four hours from 10:00 am until 2:00 pm.

-The Stream Team is a drop-in program where volunteers are not required to work more than one day at a time.
-However, volunteers are welcome to work as many of the Stream Team days as desired.
+The Stream Team is a drop-in program where volunteers commit to working one day at a time.

 Currently scheduled workdays include: